TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 default — emulators provided by this package handle their own modelines.

-Using these examples as templates, you will essentially need to check and replace the outputname (common names are DVI-I-1, VGA-1 or HDMI-1) or the BusID.
+Using these examples as templates, you will essentially need to check and replace the output name (common names are DVI-I-1, VGA-1 or HDMI-1) or the BusID.

-Outputnames of your system can be known using `xrandr`:
+Output names of your system can be known using `xrandr`:

 ```bash
 $ xrandr
 ```

-It is important to note the output name used by `Xorg` may differs to the ones used by the kernel.
+It is important to note the output names used by `Xorg` may differs to the ones used by the kernel.

 Bus id can be known with the following command: